 (c) appeal against the order under Part 2 of the Criminal Appeals Act 2004.

-[Section 31 amended by No. 59 of 2004 s.
+[Section 31 amended: No. 59 of 2004 s.
 141; No. 84 of 2004 s.
 78.]

 32. Forfeiture and delivery other than on conviction

 (1) A person claiming to be lawfully entitled to possess anything seized and retained under this Act may, if the application is not prevented by subsection (2) and the last day for applying has not passed, apply to the Magistrates Court for an order that the thing be delivered to the person.